Boeing spacecraft commander abruptly pulls out of test flight mission - KESQ

 Ferguson, an engineer and veteran of three Space Shuttle missions, left the NASA astronaut corps in 2011 to help Boeing design and build a next-generation spacecraft that could take over the task of transporting astronauts to and from the International Space Station.

-In 2018, Boeing announced Ferguson would command the Starliner’s first-ever crewed test flight, and he was expected to become the first-ever NASA astronaut to travel to space after retiring from NASA.
-He was also seen as the first corporate astronaut — his flight suit bares a Boeing logo where others have the NASA emblem.
+In 2018, Boeing announced Ferguson would command the Starliner’s first-ever crewed test flight, and he was expected to become the first corporate astronaut — his flight suit bares a Boeing logo where others have the NASA emblem.

 The astronauts who traveled on SpaceX’s first-ever crewed mission in May, Robert Behnken and Douglas Hurley, were both active members of the NASA astronaut corps, not SpaceX employee.

-Note: Correction: An earlier version of this article incorrectly stated that Ferguson was set to be the first person to return to space after leaving NASA.
-John Glenn traveled to space in 1998, 34 years after he resigned as an astronaut.